Singularity degree of structured random matrices: Non-negative matrices

 \begin{definition}Let $R = (r_{ij})_{i,j=1}^K$ be a matrix with non-negative entries.
 For any permutation $\pi$ of $\llbracket K \rrbracket$ we call $(r_{i\pi(i)})_{i=1}^K$ a diagonal of $R$.
 The diagonal with $\pi=\rm{id}$ is called main diagonal.
 The matrix $P=(\delta_{i\pi(j)})_{i,j=1}^K$ is called a permutation matrix.
 The $0$-$1$ matrix $Z_R:=(\bbm{1}(r_{ij}>0))_{i,j=1}^K$ is called the zero pattern of $R$. \begin{enumerate} \item $R$ is said to have support if it has a positive diagonal.
 Equivalently, $R$ has support if there is a positive constant $c>0$ such that $R \ge c P$ holds entry wise for some permutation matrix $P$. \item $R$ is said to have total support if every positive entry of $R$ lies on some positive diagonal, i.e. if its zero pattern coincides with that of a sum of permutation matrices. \item $R$ is said to be fully indecomposable (FID) if for any index sets $I,J \subset \llbracket K \rrbracket$ with $\abs{I} + \abs{J} \ge K$ the submatrix $(r_{ij})_{i \in I,j \in J}$ is not a zero-matrix. \end{enumerate} \end{definition}

-The following facts about FID matrices are well known in the literature. \begin{enumerate} \item If $R$ is FID and $P$ a permutation matrix, then $RP$ and $PR$ are FID. \item A matrix $R$ with non-negative entries is FID if and only if there exist permutations $ {P},{Q}$ such that $ {P}{R}{Q} $ is irreducible and has positive main diagonal. \item If $ {R} $ is FID, then there is an integer $k \in \N$ such that $R^k$ has strictly positive entries, i.e. $R$ is primitive. \end{enumerate}
+The following facts about FID matrices are well known in the literature. {\editr \begin{lemma} Let $R \in \R^{K \times K}$ be a matrix with non-negative entries. \begin{enumerate} \item If $R$ is FID and $P$ a permutation matrix, then $RP$ and $PR$ are FID. \item A matrix $R$ with non-negative entries is FID if and only if there exist a permutation matrix $ {P}$ such that $ {R}{P} $ is irreducible and has positive main diagonal. \item If $ {R} $ is FID, then there is an integer $k \in \N$ such that $R^k$ has strictly positive entries, i.e. $R$ is primitive. \end{enumerate} \end{lemma} }

 \begin{definition}[FID-skeleton] Let $R \in \R^{K \times K}$ be a matrix with non-negative entries.
 Set

 and $R_{\rm{FID}}:= (r_{ij} \bbm{1}((i,j) \not \in I))_{i,j=1}^K$.
 We call $R_{\rm{FID}}$ the FID-skeleton of $R$. \end{definition}